How Can I Fund A Medical Negligence Claim

 Information and Documents Needed To Make A Medical Negligence Claim

-It is important that certain information and documents be provided to make a claim and prove that the injury or harm suffered was as a result of negligent treatment from the medical professional.
+It is important that certain information and documents are provided to make a claim and prove that the injury or harm suffered was as a result of negligent treatment from the medical professional.
 In other words, it must be proven that a doctor-patient relationship existed; the doctor must owe the patient a duty of care; the duty of care was not sufficiently fulfilled; the action or in action of the doctor led to the harm suffered; the harm suffered is significant and has had great impact on your life.
 Documents usually needed to prove a medical negligence claim include:

 - Detailed statements which includes your medical condition necessitating the need for a treatment, the Doctor or medical professional that attended to you, the diagnosis made and type of treatment received, harm suffered and why you think the harm suffered was as a result of negligence.